-A lot of this is pretty simple but can seriously help you make the most of your days.
+A lot of this is pretty simple.
+But can seriously help you make the most of your days.
 If you put way too much on your list one week then you will know for the next week to be more realistic.

-Part of what I love about using pen and paper for these is you can easily save them all and compare so you can improve but also so you can see your progress.
+Part of what I love about using pen and paper for these is you can easily save them all and compare them.
+So you can improve but also so you can see your progress.
 As your goals progress you can go back and look at week 1 to-do list and see how far you have come.
 I keep all mine in a little cute binder for this reason.